libjxl/libjxl/doc/color_management.md

 the common sRGB case in ICC v4 profiles.
 ArgyllCMS does not support v4.
 The other popular open-source CMS is LittleCMS.
 It is also used by color-managed editors (Krita/darktable), which increases the chances of interoperability.
 However, LCMS has race conditions and overflow issues that prevent fuzzing.
-We will later switch to the newer skcms.
-Note that this library does not intend to support multiProcessElements, so HDR transfer functions cannot be represented accurately.
-Thus in the long term, we will probably migrate away from ICC profiles entirely.
+We have since migrated to and currently bundle the newer `skcms` library as our default CMS to address these issues.
+Note that `skcms` does not intend to support multiProcessElements, so HDR transfer functions cannot be represented accurately via ICC profiles, favoring the use of CICP-style enum values for such use-cases.

 ## Which viewer